ds-pokemon-hacking/ds-pokemon-hacking.github.io/Gen4/HGSS/Editing Town Map/editing-town-map.md

 *Make sure that the top leftmost tile is just the transparent (first) color in the palette!*  Issues come up if you do not abide by this, and you'll think that everything is buggy until you realize that you just didn't do this.
 This is just because of how Tinke does the tiling in the NSCR file.
 From here, we can insert this into the ROM and observe that the Town Map is _kinda_ there, but all garbled in the areas of the original towns:

-As we can see as well, we need to take into account that the Safari Zone areas are blocked out first.
+As we can see as well, we need to take into account that the Safari Zone areas are blocked out first, so I make sure to replace those down in the bottom right as well.
+Saving this image and reopening it in the ROM:

 ![](poke_gear_screen_red_area.png)

+*This being a garbled mess is 100% expected!*  We still have to deal with tables.

 Trust the process here, it will look better, but it isn't then worth it to stress about how it appears in game until we get through the final hex editing step.
 The game does lots of tile swapping at run time.